mikeal/block-box/README.md

     if a program wishes to it can just load the whole section into memory or even store this section apart from the blocks section if it represents a performance gain based on locality.
+  * When the whole structure is in memory looks get even faster since you can hold a collection binary views already indexed by offset.
+Simple math will give you the ideal offset to start a lookup or inclusion check `const start_offset = Math.floor(TOTAL_DIGESTS / (256 / hash[0]))` where `hash[0]` can be replaced with larger number parsing when the size of TOTAL_DIGESTS is larger than MAX_UINT8 (256) for greater precision.
 * Once you've read the OFFSET and BLOCK_LENGTH from the DIGESTS section you can predict the exact byte range you need to use to read the BLOCK from the BLOCKs section.